INTERNATIONAL BUSINESS MADE EASY

 Ready, set, go with a

-When an economic sector or a group of companies is foreseeing internationalisation, strategy becomes a significant element for success.
+When an economic sector or a group of companies wants to enter or expand in international markets, strategy becomes a significant element for success.
 An easy way to start is by conducting a Sector Export Marketing Strategy or a SEMP.
 Want to know the five major steps?

-A strategy is a long-term plan to achieve a major overall aim.
-Countries, armies and companies have strategies.
+A strategy is all about how you want to achieve a major overall aim.
+Strategies are developed at macro level (countries), meso level (sectors) and micro level (companies).
 And all of us somehow have a strategy in our professional and personal lives.
 The basis of strategizing is getting to know where you stand right now and where you want to go.

 Step 1: Analyse the value chain

-In the case of a SEMP, you start with a Value Chain Analysis to have a better understanding of what strengths, weaknesses, opportunities and threats that the sector faces.
-Then comprehend the different roles and interaction of actors among the value chain.
+In the case of a SEMP, you start with a Value Chain Analysis to have a better understanding of the strengths, weaknesses, opportunities and threats the sector faces.
+This also includes a comprehension of the different roles and interaction of actors in the value chain and an analysis of markets and segments.

-Step 2: Define what you want to reach
+Step 2: Define what you want to achieve

 Step 3: Compose a Market Entry Strategy

-When you have identified your target markets, you compare your actual position in that market with competitors and the desired position in the market.
-Start defining your Market Entry Strategy: what are you going to offer that adds value and distinguishes you from your competitors in terms of product, price, distribution and promotion.
+Have you identified your target markets and compared your actual position in that market with competitors and the desired position in the market?
+Then it’s time to define your Market Entry Strategy.
+Ask yourself what you are going to offer that adds value and distinguishes you from your competitors in terms of product, price, distribution, promotion and sustainability.

 Step 4: Who will do what?